Module 1: Review Material

 This module will help you to understand the reason why the study of history can be so helpful for our current life and ministry.
 And this module will give a brief review of the history covered in the History of Christianity 1 course.
 This module is a review of the prior course, and the same material may be found in more depth in that course.
 But it is necessary as a brief review to set the stage for the remainder of this course.

 This module will review the ways that we can study history most profitably.
-And it will give us the background for all that will be studies in this course.
+And it will give us the background for all that will be covered in this course.

 Introductory Scenario